 Derek bought out the assets of Emperor Multimedia from its other stakeholders, including all interests to the projects, licenses and yes - Diskery.
 The site was frozen to modernize the technology and move the RRCA over to re-open it as you see it now, under the umbrella of the 'Diskery Project Consortium'.
 Make no mistake it is a project - a long lasting and never ending project that merges music, software, text, pictures and the Internet into one huge interactive website much in the style of the Emperor Multimedia philosophy of Multimedia for the Masses!"
 No longer do we sell music, but, today, operate as a music museum and archive, taking over the mandate of the RRCA.
 The RRCA is now Diskery and this website is what remains of that once vast dream of 'empire'.

 Originally the RRCA covered only heavy metal music, and this is why the database is so full of heavy metal, but with the re-launch that changed to start to include all rock based music!

-This website, the database and much of its contents were written by Derek himself, by hand... right here... no outsourcing... no university student project or government think-tank... just a man and a machine!
+This website, the database and much of its contents were written by Derek himself, by hand... right here... no outsourcing... no university student project or government think-tank.

 Diskery today acts as a personal expression for love of music and those who create it.
 For some 20 years Derek has kept the operation going.
 Unlike other archive sites, this one is maintained with passion by people who are not only a part of the music business but also fans of it.
 Hope you will enjoy this site as much as we did creating and presenting the data to you!

 Diskery is proudly local - located in beautiful Burlington, Ontario, Canada.

-As AC/DC once sang (and was the motto of the old RRCA), "For those about to rock - WE SALUTE YOU!"
+As AC/DC once sung (and was the motto of the old RRCA), "For those about to rock - WE SALUTE YOU!"